shawalkhalid667/SmartContractAnalysis/Solidity Analyzer/Remix/basicAttentionTokenReadMe.md

 - Gas Optimization: Optimize gas usage to minimize transaction costs by avoiding infinite gas requirements and employing gas-efficient coding practices.
 - Upgradeability: Consider making the contract upgradeable in the future using patterns like the Proxy pattern or upgradeable contract frameworks.

-## Contributing

-Contributions to improve the smart contract code or the README.md file are welcome!
-Feel free to submit pull requests.

-## License

-This smart contract is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.